Most people agree that it is the budget, right? Wrong.

-Preproduction costs involve activities such as scriptwriting, location scouting, props, and set design and preparation.
+Pre-production costs involve activities such as scriptwriting, location scouting, props, set design, and preparation.

 An independent film’s marketing budget can be just as large as its production budget because marketing is essential to getting a film noticed.

-Some people look at just above-the-line costs, which are made up of the actors’ salaries and production staff wages — and ignore below-the-line expenses like equipment rental, location fees and special effects.
-If you’re hoping to produce your film for under $1 million, following this method will give you an accurate estimate on how much you can spend.
-If you want to go over $1 million without going.
+Some people look at just above-the-line costs, which are made up of the actors’ salaries and production staff wages — and ignore below-the-line expenses like equipment rental, location fees, and special effects.
+If you’re hoping to produce your film for under $1 million, following this method will give you an accurate estimate of how much you can spend.

 What Is Above And Below-The-Line In Film Production?

-What is above-the-line and what is below-the-line?
-What is above the line in film production?
-The above line names form a film’s creative core.
+The above-the-line names form a film’s creative core.
 In other words, these are the people who are primarily responsible for writing, producing, and/or directing the film.

 What is below the line in film production?

-This practice has sometimes been abused by studios who will place desirable talent on short term contracts in order to steer them away from competitors or hold their services until a project is greenlit.
+This practice has sometimes been abused by studios that will place desirable talent on short-term contracts to steer them away from competitors or hold their services until a project is greenlit.

 What Is The Number Below-The-Line In Film Production?

 Every production has a budget, and every budget must be allocated to specific line items.
-Budget line items are referred to as “below the line.”
-Every production also has a number of fixed costs, or costs that do not vary based on the scope of the production.
+Budget line items are referred to as below-the-line.
+Every production also has several fixed costs or costs that do not vary based on the scope of the production.

-Below-the-line refers to the relatively small portion of a film’s budget allocated for creative elements (preproduction and production).
-Below-the-line costs include: Production Crew: This is the full cost of all crew members who work below the line during pre production, production, and postproduction.
+Below-the-line refers to the relatively small portion of a film’s budget allocated for creative elements (pre-production and production).
+Below-the-line costs include the full cost of all crew members who work below the line during pre-production, production, and post-production.